andrew-woolford/funkysquid_imgtextsortorder/README.md

 This module is great for creating more engaging layout for your clients.

 > [!IMPORTANT]
-> Create a folder inside app/code called **FunkySquid** and place the module in there or it won't work.
+> Open the main folder after cloned/copied and open the main folder and Create a folder inside app/code called **FunkySquid** and place
+> the inner folder for the module in there or it won't work.
+> Like this: app/code/FunkySquid/PageBuilderImgTxtSortOrder
 > Run the usual Magento commands to activate the module.

 **Usage:**